Are you planning on flying to a destination soon or maybe considering flying in the near future with a child or adult who has special needs?

 But before we get started I have to share a quick story with you …

 For my family, ‘TSA special needs’ is a topic of conversation when we travel because my 4 year old nephew has cerebral palsy.
-He has a wheelchair stroller, pump for his food, g-tube, as well as other medical supplies and equipment needed when going through airport security.
+He has an adaptive stroller, pump for his food, g-tube, as well as other medical supplies and equipment needed when going through airport security.

 Due to previous hiccups we’ve experience with my nephew (one time being when my sister brought his Acquaphor healing ointment for his skin and had to throw the whole tube out because it was too big), I don’t want you to go through the same thing.
 Hopefully, avoid a hiccup like this all together. 🙂